joebalancio/mongo/README.md

 <a name="exp_module_mio-mongo"></a>
 ##module.exports(settings) ⏏
-It is recommended to share the same `settings` object between different resources so they can share a mongo connection pool.
+It is recommended to share the same `settings` object between different resources so they can share the same mongo client and connection pool.

 A connection to mongo will be established automatically before any query is run.